Folasade/process-mining-with-prom/README.md

 It has a start place and final marking.
 It has silent transitions.
 A different model is discovered when Noise threshold is set to 0.00

+Process model with noise threshold set to 0.02
+Process model with noise threshold set to 0.00

 4. Conformance checking is applied on the discovered process model and the input event log, result is as follows: